Engineered Dissipation for Quantum Information Science: Application: Quantum simulation

 \subsubsection{Simulating Dissipative Systems}

 In addition to being a tool for implementing constraints and projecting into desired states, engineered dissipation can be used to emulate and study exotic dynamics of open quantum dynamical systems.
 One important class of such studies is the imitation of thermal baths or reservoirs.
 Thermal ensembles have obvious physical importance and they have use in numerical algorithms such as optimization \cite{pincus} and machine learning \cite{bishop}.
 A straightforward way to simulate a thermal system is to directly implement a large reservoir with many degrees of freedom \cite{demarco,lena,mckay}.
 This is resource intensive, which has motivated approaches where a small number of driven lossy degrees of freedom leads to a thermal ensemble \cite{shabani, metcalf, su, schonleber, dive, griessner,yanayres}.
-The governing principle in engineering these artificial thermal baths is the same as used for numerical calculations: A steady-state Boltzmann distribution will be found if the detailed balance condition is satisfied, the rate for transitioning from state $i$ to state $j$, $P_{i\to j}$, is related to the reverse rate by the energies of the two states: $P_{i\to j}/P_{j\to i}=e^{\beta (E_i-E_j)}$, where $1/\beta=k_B T$.
-Examples which lead to such dynamics include coupling superconducting qubits to lossy driven microwave resonators \cite{shabani}, or driven lossy qubits \cite{metcalf}.
+The governing principle in engineering these artificial thermal baths is the same as used for numerical calculations: A steady-state Boltzmann distribution will be found if the detailed balance condition is satisfied, the rate for transitioning from state $i$ to state $j$, $P_{i\to j}$, is related to the reverse rate by the energies of the two states: $P_{i\to j}/P_{j\to i}=e^{\beta (E_i-E_j)}$, where $1/\beta=k_B T$. \kater{We emphasize that this condition must be engineered, and a generic dissipative system will not satisfy detailed balance.} Examples which use this principle include coupling superconducting qubits to lossy driven microwave resonators \cite{shabani}, or driven lossy qubits \cite{metcalf}.
 Traditional optical cooling techniques can be considered as special cases \cite{Liu_2013,Letokhov_1995,marquardt,McKay_2011,guo}.
 Note that the resulting steady-state properties from these approaches will be universal, but the way the system approaches equilibrium will depend on the details of the reservoir and couplings.
 There are, however, strategies for emulating generic Lindblad equations, which can fully model the equilibration process \cite{shen17,candia,chenu,sweke,zanardi}.
 The thermal baths engineered with these techniques can have a range of tunable parameters: One can engineer both how they couple to the system, the spectral density of states, and the extent to which information can be stored in the reservoir \cite{carmele,lebreuilly17}.